nuvolaris/olaris/remote/README.md

 You should execute the client from the `saas` project home directory.

-You need to configure servers remote and tokes:
+You need to configure servers remote and tokens:

 ```
 nuv -config NUV_REMOTE_NFTY_TOKEN=xxx